Acknowledgments–and How You Can Help

 The Bicycling Monterey website is empowered for social good because of the support of Vid Raatior of Atawe Design.

-Mari is a Lead Pencil Girl Gone Techno.
+Although recognized professionally for her related skills, Mari is a Lead Pencil Girl Gone Techno and had no WordPress skills when she launched Bicycling Monterey.
 Because of the vision and generosity of Vid Raatior, this site’s design is far more user-friendly than her original tech skills would have made possible.
 Vid selected and set up a WordPress theme, whipped the original content of Tips for Bicycling Monterey County into a more user-friendly menu format, designed the site banner, coached her in the ways of WordPress, and more.
 Vid was a Santa Cruz County neighbor (since moved to Hawaii) who shared his expertise very generously.
 Moreover, Vid was an absolute joy to work with from start to finish!

-Vid’s work was further boosted through the generosity of Mari’s son, Nathan Dehmler (at right, below).
+Vid’s work was further boosted through the generosity of Mari’s son, Nathan Dehmler (at left, below, with Secretary of Defense Ashton Carter).
 Photo courtesy of United States Navy.